 How Do You Properly Empty a Propane Tank When Welding?

-Proper cleaning and emptying the propane tanks is essential before starting a welding process since it complies with safety protocols.
+Proper cleaning and emptying of the propane tanks is essential before starting a welding process since it complies with safety protocols.
 Otherwise, the probability of an accident is very high.
 Elementary steps must be followed with all the necessary precautions as detailed below:

 1. Disconnect the Tank